Alistair Strathern: Early career

+Strathern worked as a mathematics teacher.

 After graduating, Strathern was employed by the Bank of England in regulating climate risk insurance.
-He had previously worked as a mathematics teacher.

 He was a Labour councillor for the ward of Higham Hill on Waltham Forest London Borough Council from 26 May 2014 until his resignation on 5 September 2023.
 At Waltham Forest, Strathern held the post of "Cabinet Member for 15-Minute Neighbourhoods".
 Between 2014 and 2015, he was a director of Ascham Homes Limited, an arms-length management organisation that provided council housing in Waltham Forest.

 Parliamentary career

 At the 2023 Mid Bedfordshire by-election, Strathern was elected to Parliament as MP for Mid Bedfordshire with 34.1% of the vote and a majority of 1,192.
 The Guardian described the result as "delivering a significant blow to Rishi Sunak's hopes of holding on to power at the 2024 general election".
-During the campaign, the i wrote of Strathern: "On the surface the 33-year-old seems dependable, almost old-fashioned.
-There's a whiff of corduroy about him.
-His manner is upbeat but a tad shy; as if he's fought hard to be socially confident".

-In January 2024, Strathern was appointed as Parliamentary Private Secretary to both the Shadow Chancellor, Rachel Reeves, and Shadow Climate Secretary, Ed Miliband.
+In January 2024, Strathern was appointed as Parliamentary private secretary to both the Shadow Chancellor, Rachel Reeves, and Shadow Climate Secretary, Ed Miliband.

 Also in January 2024, he announced his intention to contest Hitchin at the 2024 general election, which would include his home in Shefford and other parts of Mid Bedfordshire due to boundary changes.
 At the general election, Strathern was elected to Parliament as MP for Hitchin with 44.8% of the vote and a majority of 8,109.

 Personal life

 Strathern has taken part in protests organised by the environmental campaign group Greenpeace, including a stunt carried out in 2022 outside the Home Office by a group opposed to the Public Order Act.
 His involvement in the protest was revealed some months later, and sparked calls by the defence secretary Grant Shapps for his parliamentary candidacy to be withdrawn.
 A photograph of Strathern at the protest dressed as a zombie appeared on the front page of The Sun on 8 August 2023, under the headline "Wannabe Labour MP unmasked as 'zombie' Greenpeace zealot".
 Strathern stated that he does not regret the protest.

-Strathern's partner is Megan Corton Scott, the Deputy Director of Labour Climate and Environment Forum.
-Strathern has a slight lisp, which has become less pronounced with age.
+Strathern's partner is Megan Corton Scott, the deputy director of Labour Climate and Environment Forum.

+Strathern has a lisp, which has become less pronounced with age.

 He is a first cousin, once removed, of former Prime Minister Theresa May.